HMS Avenger (D14): Convoy PQ 18

 The next day, 13 September, a Swordfish took off on patrol at 03:45 and attacked a U-boat on the surface.
 At 07:00, another Swordfish sighted two U-boats, which dived before an attack could be launched.
 Later another Blohm & Voss BV 138 was sighted and Sea Hurricanes were sent to intercept it, but it was lost in the clouds.
 At 09:00 two merchant ships were torpedoed and sunk; more aircraft and U-boats were located shadowing the convoy.
 This time the Sea Hurricanes did locate the German reconnaissance aircraft but found their .303 calibre machine guns had little effect on the armoured Blohm & Voss aircraft.
 At 15:00 six Junkers Ju 88 which had been circling the convoy headed in on a bombing attack.
 No ships were hit, and the Sea Hurricanes started to engage them.
 The bombing mission appears to have been a diversion to get the fighters out of position.
 It was followed with a torpedo attack by a mixed formation of 50 Junkers Ju 88 and Heinkel He 111.
-The planes flew into an intense anti-aircraft barrage which shot down five aircraft and disrupted the others, so that out of 96 torpedoes only eight found a target.
+The attacking planes flew into an intense anti-aircraft barrage which shot down five aircraft and disrupted the others, so that out of 96 torpedoes only eight found a target.
 One of the He 111s was also intercepted and shot down by the Sea Hurricanes.
 Another air attack by nine Heinkel He 115 torpedo bombers followed at 16:15.
 One was shot down by the convoy's anti-aircraft barrage, and the rest were sufficiently deterred so that their torpedoes, dropped at a distance, were easily evaded by the ships in the convoy.
 During this attack the Sea Hurricanes had again been diverted to look for a shadowing Blohm & Voss BV 138, which ultimately shot one of them down without any apparent damage to itself.
 At 20:40 a force of 12 He 111 torpedo-bombers attacked in small groups, but almost half were shot down by the anti-aircraft barrage and the Sea Hurricanes, which were in position to intercept them this time.